cypik/terraform-aws-ec2/README.md

 The module may also provide output variables that can be used in other parts of your Terraform configuration.
 These output variables may include resource identifiers or other useful information.
 Refer to the module source code to identify available output variables.

 ## Examples
-You can find more usage examples and configurations in the source code of each module, which are available
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-aws-ec2/tree/master/example) directory within this repository.

 ## License
 This Terraform module is provided under the '[License Name]' License.
-Please see the [LICENSE](https://github.com/opz0/terraform-aws-ec2/blob/master/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/cypik/terraform-aws-ec2/blob/master/LICENSE) file for more details.

 ## Author
 Your Name